ctphoenix/Python-Course-Material/chapter6.md

 print(colors)

 # Finally, let's determine the strength of transparency (alpha) for each point,
-# where 0 is completely see-through.
+# where 0 is completely transparent.

 alphas = np.linspace(0, 1, len(grid))